LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

 tags: ["Cloud", "GIT", "Version control"]
 ---

 _The [GitHub CLI] (<https://cli.github.com/>) is a recent GitHub released tool that takes tasks of issue / PR management to the terminal.
-This will be an effective tool that will put more of our workflow for software creation into the textual domain rather than the visual domain.
+It will be a useful tool that will put more of our workflow for software creation into the textual domain rather than the visual domain.
 It’s just called ```gh```._

 ****Installation of GitHub CLI 💡****
 ![Installation of GitHub CLI 💡](Installation.gif)

-GitHub CLI has [releases](https://cli.github.com/manual/installation) with significant operating systems, just visit the [installation](https://cli.github.com/manual/installation) page and find instructions on how to install GitHub CLI for your operating system.
+GitHub CLI has [releases](https://cli.github.com/manual/installation) with significant operating systems, visit the [installation](https://cli.github.com/manual/installation) page and find instructions on how to install GitHub CLI for your operating system.

-For [Windows] and [macOS], you will use the package managers to update and maintain GitHub CLI and for [Linux](https://github.com/cli/cli/releases/tag/v1.0.0) users, you may need to grab the software from the latest release website.
+For [Windows] and [macOS], you will use the package managers to update and maintain GitHub CLI, and for [Linux](https://github.com/cli/cli/releases/tag/v1.0.0) users, you may need to grab the software from the latest release website.

 Here are examples of the installation instructions for each compatible platform: